AntonioAPDL/antonio-aguirre.github.io/other/GSoC 2025 R application.md

 The **existing methods** are often limited in scope, particularly for **dynamic, Bayesian, and scalable quantile estimation**.
 While `quantreg` is widely used for frequentist quantile regression, it lacks **Bayesian inference, dynamic updates, and non-crossing constraints**.
 Similarly, `dynquant` supports time-dependent quantiles but is **not Bayesian** and does not allow **multi-quantile synthesis**. `SPQR` and `qrjoint` provide **Bayesian** alternatives but lack **state-space modeling** for temporal data.

 **How the updated `exDQLM` Improves:**
-- Introduces **fully Bayesian** time-series quantile estimation with **state-space modeling** for both univariate and univariate temporal data.
+- Introduces **fully Bayesian** time-series quantile estimation with **state-space modeling** for univariate and univariate temporal data.
 - Supports **Kalman filtering & adaptive learning** for sequential updates.
 - Implements **parallel multi-quantile inference** for scalability.
 - Ensures **non-crossing quantiles** via **Posterior Predictive Quantile Synthesis (PPQS)**.